lambdaclass/concrete/ROADMAP.md

 **Objective:** Make evidence multidimensional instead of a ladder, and record compiler trust per claim.

+**Decision status:** ratified 2026-07-25; implementation pending.
+A ladder may remain as a policy preference among claims with the same subject and semantic scope, but it is not a universal ordering of unlike evidence.

 `docs/EVIDENCE_CLASSES.md` and `docs/CLAIM_TAXONOMY.md` mix categories that are not comparable. `proved`, `tested`, `enforced`, and `trusted` are evidence *methods*; `stale`, `partial`, `missing`, and `counterexample` are *statuses*;